Siroccomeister/swiyuvault/docs/ref_swiyu_installs.md

     The response from SWIYU flows back through the same chain, with the proxy injecting  Access-Control-Allow-Origin headers before returning data to the browser.
 This allows my static frontend to read the API response without CORS errors.

-Key implementation detail: The  Access-Control-Allow-Origin: *  wildcard allows any origin to access the proxy .
-For production use, this should be restricted to specific domains for security .
+Key implementation detail: The  Access-Control-Allow-Origin should be restricted to specific domains for security.
+Think of access list of authoritative origin domains/sites and I should also add additional authentication layer on top.

 ``` mermaid
 flowchart LR